dgorohov/simple-rust-fw-blink/README.md

    * Install openocd / gdb

         - OpenOCD version 0.10.0 does not have support for nRF52840 device, at least the one I tried to install using brew.
-          To fix it, if we under Mac, and you're brew user, please follow these steps:
+          To fix it on Mac, please follow these steps:
             ```
             # brew edit open-ocd
             ```